SYNOPSIS

 NOTE: This play has been written to suit the requirements of a festival or to accompany another play to make a complete evening.
 It was specifically written/designed to accompany another of my plays ‘The Devil who came to dinner’, two unconnected stories but with settings which can be used for both with little or no variation.

-NB: Please be aware that this piece does not feature in the published collection "The First Ten Plays."
+NB: Please be aware that this piece features in the published collection "The Next Ten Plays."

 The artwork on this page is an original commissioned piece by the artist, Victoria Mironenko.

-The printed script (in A5 format) is available to buy now.
-The cost is £6 which includes p&p.
+The printed script (in A5 format) is available at cost for £6 which includes p&p.
 Simply click on the button below.